atshaw1994/Narratree/README.md

 - Add and delete comments on articles
 - Responsive and modern UI
 - Validations to prevent blank submissions
+- Like articles and comments
+- Save articles to your saved articles list

 ## Getting Started